AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection: Additional results and ablations

 \paragraph{Hyparameter analysis} We study the length of learnable text prompts $E$, depth of learnable token embeddings $M$, length of learnable token embeddings $M$, and number of used layers in visual encoder $N$.
-As shown in Fig.~\ref{depth ablation}, we observe that the detection and segmentation performance initially improves with an increase in the value of $E$.
+As shown in Fig.~\ref{depth ablation}, we observe that the detection and segmentation performance initially improve with an increase in the value of $E$.
 However, within the range of lengths from 12 to 16, we notice a decline in performance, which suggests that excessively long learnable text prompts could involve redundant information.
-Therefore, an appropriate value for $E$, such as $E = 12$, is beneficial to accurate learning of object-agnostic text prompts.
+Therefore, an appropriate value for $E$, such as $E = 12$, is beneficial for accurate learning of object-agnostic text prompts.
 Besides, we also investigate the depth of the attached learnable token embeddings in Fig.~\ref{depth ablation}.
 The degree of refining of the initial text space becomes more pronounced as the depth increases, enabling more discriminative textual embeddings for normal and anomaly.
-However, the performance drops when the refinement is excessive and impairs the generalization of AnomlayCLIP, as seen in the case when $M$ equals 9.
+However, the performance drops when the refinement is excessive and impairs the generalization of AnomalyCLIP, as seen in the case when $M$ equals 9.
 After selecting the depth, we proceed to investigate the influence of the length of learnable token embeddings.
-As illustrated in Fig.~\ref{length2 ablation}, we find that the length of token embeddings also involves a similar tradeoff between the model generalization and calibration of textual space in Fig.~\ref{layer ablation}.
-AnomalyCLIP achieves the overall performance gain when we provide the most local visual semantics ($N = 4$).
+As illustrated in Fig.~\ref{length2 ablation}, we find that the length of token embeddings also involves a similar tradeoff between the model generalization and calibration of textual space.
+In Fig.~\ref{layer ablation}, AnomalyCLIP achieves the overall performance gain when $\lambda = 4$.

 \paragraph{Prompt template ablation} Here, we study the robustness of AnomalyCLIP to prior anomaly semantics in the object-agnostic text prompt template.
 We replace \verb'damaged' in the object-agnostic text prompt with other words having similar anomaly semantics, such as \verb'anomalous', \verb'flawed', \verb'defective', \verb'blemished'.
 The results are presented in Table~\ref{table: Ablation on the robustness of prior anomaly semantics on industrial domain.} and Table~\ref{table: Ablation on the robustness of prior anomaly semantics on medical domain.}.
 The steady results indicate that AnomalyCLIP is not sensitive to the prior anomaly semantics introduced by the object-agnostic text prompt template.